MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

   > [!div class="mx-imgBorder"]
   > ![](media/new-dynamic-segment-hilites.png "Change segment type")

+- **In step two, we will create our first group**: Use the *Group 1 Define Filer Field* that is shown below to select an entity.

+//

+**Note**: In customer 360, a **group** is a set of customers.
+Each group can be defined by:
+- 1.Choosing the entity that includes the specific field you wish to segment by (for example choosing the *Orders* entity since it include the *Order Value* field by which we want to segment)
+- 2. Selecting the **Add** operator
+- 3.Adding entities that are related to that entity until getting to the Customer Profile entity.
+If wasn't done yet, you can define those relationships using the **Relationships** screen.

+For example, if we have three datasets shown above and we wish to segment by a specific filed in the *Account* entity:
+- First we will choose the Account entity
+- Then we will select the **Add** operator
+- And lastly, we will select the *Customer Profile* entity since it's directly related to our Account entity through the *CustomerToAccount* relatiionship.

+Following the selection of our entities
-- **In step two, we will start creating our first filter**.
-Use the "filter" field that is shown above (highlighted in blue) to select an entity.
-Once we selected an entity type, we need to choose the specific attributes by which we wish to filter our customers.
-Note that attributes can have one of four value types: A numerical, a string, a date, or a Boolean.
+- For the first entity, we need to choose the specific attribute by which we wish to segment.Our attribute can have one of four value types: A numerical, a string, a date, or a Boolean.
 In the example below, an attribute with a numerical value is used as a filter:

 > [!div class="mx-imgBorder"]
 > ![](media/customer-group-numbers.png "Customer group filter")